 Forgive me the ruse of exchanging the word violence for violins, as did Emily Litella (Gilda Radner) on Saturday Night Live years ago.
 In the skit, Miss Litella gives an impassioned editorial response to a story about parents objecting to violins on television.
 Chevy Chase eventually interrupts and informs her the story was actually about the “violence” on television.
 “Never mind”, she replies.
 Well, I wish this was about violins–it would sound much nicer–and we wouldn’t have to mind.

 Three years ago, I came upon an article that referenced the term nutritional violence.
-I had never heard this term before, but it gave label to what I had considered the glaring basis for what was gravely compromising the health of our populace.
-I made a mental note to further explore that issue, and bookmarked the link so that I could reference it when ready.
+I had never heard this term before, but it gave a label to what I had considered the glaring basis for what was gravely compromising the health of our populace.
+I made a mental note to further explore that issue and bookmarked the link so that I could reference it when ready.

 When I recently revisited the link, it was no longer active, and I cannot locate it again.
 I had long hoped to credit the author and her article–so if you may be familiar with this, please let me know.
 Instead, I poked around for other references and found some articles on nutrition’s impact on violent behavior which I have been musing on as well, given the recent stream of extreme acts of terror perpetrated by assault guns.
 This past fall, after the tragedy in Las Vegas, in a rare Instagram, I posted the MyPlate haiku question, “I often wonder, What did they eat for breakfast?
 Those who go and kill.”